This One Traffic Ticket Can Double Your Insurance Rates

 You can also face steep penalties when it comes to your car insurance costs.
 Drivers who have recent tickets or car accidents on their driving record are considered higher risk (i.e. they’re more likely to file an insurance claim).
 That means insurers will typically charge them higher rates.

 How much more drivers have to pay for car insurance depends both on the type of violation and where they live.
-For example, a Pennsylvania driver could pay 15% more for insurance after getting a speeding ticket, while a North Carolina driver could pay 50% more for the same offense.
+For example, a Pennsylvania driver pays on average 18% more for insurance after getting a speeding ticket, while a North Carolina driver sees an average 51% insurance increase for the same offense.

 Let's look at the national averages for how much each violation will raise your insurance rates.

 The traffic violation with the single biggest impact on car insurance rates is leaving the scene of an accident — a “hit and run.”
-Drivers charged with this crime can expect to pay on average 95% (or $2,000+) more per year for car insurance.
+Drivers charged with this crime can expect to pay on average 100% more or basically twice as much.
+This works out to more than $2,000 more per year for car insurance.

 However, insurance penalties for traffic violations don’t always line up with what drivers may assume is the most dangerous driving behavior.
 Getting a ticket for driving too slowly, for example, can spike rates nearly as much as speeding in a school zone.